knative/eventing/docs/spec/channel.md

 - the time in-between retries
 - the backoff rate

+##### Replies

+When handling a reply event, the channel must not record the initial delivery as successful until the reply delivery is acknowledged.
+This guarantees that one of two reply event outcomes can occur:

+ - The reply event is delivered successfully
+ - The reply event is not delivered successfully, and the initial event delivery to the consumer will be retried (so the reply event delivery can be attempted again).

 #### Metrics

 Channels SHOULD expose a variety of metrics, including, but not limited to:

-- Number of malformed incoming event queueing events (`400 Bad Request` responses)
+- Number of malformed incoming _initial event_ queueing events (`400 Bad Request`
+  responses)
-- Number of accepted incoming event queuing events (`202 Accepted` responses)
+- Number of accepted incoming _initial event_ queuing events (`202 Accepted` responses)
 - Number of egress CloudEvents produced (with the former metric, used to derive channel queue size)